semgrep/semgrep-docs/docs/semgrep-code/semgrep-pro-engine-intro.md

 Cross-file analysis uses a separate `semgrep` binary.
 To update to the latest version, follow these steps:

-1. Update Semgrep OSS engine with the following command:
+1. Update your Semgrep CLI tool with the following command:
     <Tabs
         defaultValue="macOS"
         values={[